 In Japan, April is best known as cherry blossom or sakura season.
 These gorgeous pink blooms last for only a too-brief period of a week or two.
 In a normal year, millions of residents and tourists alike would flock to prime cherry-blossom viewing spots to enjoy picnics, drink sake, and perhaps even recite some poetry.
-Unfortunately, like 2020 before it, 2021 is no ordinary year, and the majority of cherry blossom viewing events have been cancelled to prevent the spread of COVID-19.
+Unfortunately, like 2020 before it, 2021 is no ordinary year, and the majority of cherry blossom viewing events have been canceled to prevent the spread of COVID-19.

 Luckily, there is one place you can still see beautiful cherry blossoms: in video games!
 Many game designers have taken inspiration from these stunning trees and flowers and included them, usually to mark a particularly beautiful or peaceful in-game location.
 So pick out some sweets, pour a cup of sake, and boot up some of your favorite video games to observe these quarantine-safe, socially distant sakura views.